ShinyTrinkets/twofold.ts/docs/readme.md

 single tag.

-They are useful in case of documentation, to keep the document in sync with other external sources, or to format and correct a paragraph.
+They are useful in case of documentation, to keep the document in sync with other external sources, or to format and correct a paragraph, etc.

 ## Tag options